 Statute of Limitations for Bus Accident Claims

-The State of Florida statute of limitations for filing a personal injury suit for injuries sustained in a bus accident is four years from the time the accident took place.
-If the claims involve a wrongful death suit, there is a two year statute of limitations following the date the accident took place.
-If an individual wants to file suit against any municipal, county, or state government agency, he or she must do so within three years of the time of the accident.
+The State of Florida statute of limitations for filing a personal injury suit for injuries sustained in a bus accident is two years from the time the accident took place.
+If the claims involve a wrongful death suit, there is also a two year statute of limitations following the date the accident took place.
+If an individual wants to file suit against any municipal, county, or state government agency, he or she must do so within two years of the time of the accident.

 If a bus was maintained, owned, or operated by the government, a victim’s compensation may be limited.
 Recovery can be barred because of sovereign immunity which shields the government from liability.
 There is an exception where damages amount to $200,000 or less.
 In that case, the State is liable as if it were any other person or entity.
 A victim may be required to name multiple defendants if damages exceed $200,000.

 Florida’s No-Fault Insurance Policy

 Florida is a no-fault auto insurance state meaning that when an individual gets into a car (or bus) accident, that person will seek compensation from their own auto insurance company first and sometimes exclusively for injuries sustained in that accident.
 Being “at fault” does not bar recovery in Florida.
 All drivers must purchase the minimum required insurance coverage called Personal Injury Protection or “PIP.”
 Unless a driver has suffered a permanent injury or a family member has been killed in an accident, PIP coverage replaces a victim’s right to sue for economic and noneconomic damages arising from his or her injuries.

 PIP pays for the following types of damages arising from bus accident injuries:

 - If a victim receives treatment within 14 days of the motor vehicle accident, PIP will reimburse that individual for 80% of all necessary, reasonable, and related medical expenses for treatment of an emergency medical condition